About Our Workshop

 Faculty Sponsors: Paola Iovene and Hoyt Long

-Student Coordinator: David Krolikoski (davidkroli at uchicago.edu)
+Student Coordinators: David Krolikoski (davidkroli at uchicago.edu) and Brian White (bmwhite at uchicago.edu)

 Time: Alternate Fridays, 3:00–5:00 p.m.